-If you’re ready to put your ideas into action, you’re made ready for a career at Citizens Bank.
+If you’re ready to put your ideas into action, you’re made ready for a career at Citizens.
 Below, we’ve spelled out the typical hiring process so you know what to expect when you apply for a job here.
 Be sure to also check out our Job Seeker Resource Center for helpful articles and videos to support your job search.

 GET TO KNOW US

 Check us out on social and discover our mission and vision.

 Search through open jobs and find one that’s a match.

 Refresh your resume and cover letter; submit your application.